WordPress/gutenberg/lib/README.md

 features, once considered stable and useful, are merged into Core during a Core release.
 Some features remain in the plugin forever or are removed.

-To make it easier for contribtors to know which features need to be merged to Core and which features can be deleted, Gutenberg uses the following file structure for its PHP code:
+To make it easier for contributors to know which features need to be merged to Core and which features can be deleted, Gutenberg uses the following file structure for its PHP code: